fatih-keles/30-min-workshops/apex-movies-web-app/readme.md

 [^ back](#steps)

 #### 7.3.
 Chart ROI (2 min)
- - This chart is going to be a little complicated.
+This chart is going to be a little complicated.
 We want to see how much is spend on each genre and how it is paying off.
+We will use 3 series, **Budget** and **Revenue** share the same y-axis whereas **ROI** uses the y2-axis as it is more like a percent
- - We will use 3 series, **Budget** and **Revenue** share the same y-axis whereas **ROI** uses the y2-axis as it is more like a percent
+ - Make these changes on the third chart
 ```
 Region.Title: Return
 Region.Attributes.Chart.Type: Combination
 Region.Attributes.Tooltip.Show Group Name: False
 ```
- - Use the following sql for each series.
+ - Use the following sql for each series (Alternatively you can also copy and paste the series then change it).
 ```sql
 select genre, avg(budget) avg_budget, avg(revenue) avg_revenue, trunc(sum(revenue)/sum(budget)*100, 2) avg_return
 from MOVIES